 Back - Dumbbell rows - done correctly!

-Honourable mention: 'Perfect' cable rows - Done on a cable row machine, this row utilises eccentric, concentric and isometric reps to full stimulate the lats.
+Honourable mention: 'Perfect' cable rows - Done on a cable row machine, this row utilises eccentric, concentric and isometric reps to fully stimulate the lats.
 To begin, lean back then row, pulling back low with the elbows to the belly button.
 Then whilst keeping the elbows back, slow lean forward until upright, now slowly release the cable back to the start position.
 Perform 3-4 sets of 6-12 reps.